-Google Drive is incredibly reliable and debatably the most widely used and beneficial cloud service.
-Google drive is also safe because security is at the forefront of their concerns.
-But then nothing is protected on the internet these days.
-If you genuinely want to protect your confidential files, then implement encryption before uploading files to Google Drive or any online storage service offering shared drive capabilities.
+If you genuinely want to protect your confidential files, I recommend using encryption before uploading files to Google Drive or any online storage service offering shared drive capabilities.

-Leo Laporte from TWiT produced an excellent Ask The Tech Guy video (4m30s@2x) with an excellent discussion about encryption and online storage service.
-He also recommends Cryptomator for securing files.
+Leo Laporte from TWiT produced an excellent Ask The Tech Guy video (4m30s@2x) showing you how to use Cryptomator to secure files.